-The court must give reasons explaining the construction of the sentence in a way that can be readily understood by the defendant, in particular justifying any departure from the guideline.
+The court must give reasons, explaining the construction of the sentence in a way that can be readily understood by the defendant, in particular justifying any departure from the guideline.

-AGGRAVATED BURGLARY - section 4 10
+AGGRAVATED BURGLARY - section 4

-Within the ECSC, in the member states and territories, the offence of aggravated burglary carries different maximum sentences.
+In the member states and territories of the ECSC the offence of aggravated burglary carries different maximum sentences.